majkshkurti/r5-docker/README.md

 - [`R5`](https://hub.docker.com/r/jailbreakparis/r5) (the backend)
 - [`Analysis-ui`](https://hub.docker.com/r/jailbreakparis/analysis-ui) (the ui)

-The following guide is to create new images, typically when a new version of the software is available, or if you want to use a custom Mapbox API key (API key not read at runtime, but added in the UI code at build time).
+The following guide is to create new images, typically when a new version of the software is available, or if you want to use a custom Mapbox API key (API key is not read at runtime, but added in the UI code at build time).

 Note that you can independently build backend or ui, you do not need to build both (if local image doesn't exists, `docker-compose` will pull and use image from dockerhub)